thefacetakt/dijkstra/README.md

 Dijkstra implementation
 ===========================
-This is a simple O(ElogV) implementation of Dijkstra algorithm, working for every path function possible To use algo (dijkstra.hpp) you should implement class Edge with:
+This is a simple O(ElogV) implementation of Dijkstra algorithm, working for every path function possible.

+To use algo (dijkstra.hpp) you should implement class Edge with:

 * defined WeightType and PathType classes
 * defined constants PATH_INFINITY and PATH_ZERO
 * constructor from destination (size_t) and weight (WeightType)